s-goldman/FAQs/faqs.md

 **A: FIFI-LS (in most cases)**

-Unless the line you are targeting is expected to be bright (e.g. extragalactic), it will not likely be detected by GREAT.
+Unless the line you are targeting is expected to be bright, it will not likely be detected by GREAT.
 We suggest using FIFI-LS for targeting \[CII\] due to its faster mapping speed.
 The trade-off, however, is that GREAT has a much higher spectral resolution.
 If the spectral resolution is critical, GREAT may be the better choice.
 See observing documentation and [SITE](<https://dcs.arc.nasa.gov/proposalDevelopment/SITE/index.jsp>) for more details.

 ### What is the beam/psf size of FIFI-LS?
 **A: Typically 2.3 - 3”**